-Kidney cancer is a lump created by an abnormal and uncontrolled growth of cells in your kidney.
-It's sometimes referred to as renal cancer.
+Kidney cancer (renal cancer) is a lump created by an abnormal and uncontrolled growth of cells that starts in your kidney

-The kidneys are two bean-shaped organs found near the middle of your back, one on either side of your spine.
-The kidneys are part of your urinary system.
-They filter your blood to remove waste products from it and these are made into urine.
-Urine then drains into your bladder down tubes called ureters.
-You have two ureters – one from each kidney.
-Another tube, called the urethra, then carries urine from your bladder out of your body.
+You have two kidneys, which are bean-shaped organs found near the middle of your back, either side of your spine.
+Your kidneys are part of your urinary system.
+They filter your blood to remove excess water and salt as well as waste products, which are removed from your body in your urine.

-The kidneys also produce three important hormones (chemicals produced by your body).
+Your kidneys also produce three important hormones, which are chemicals produced by your body.

-Cancerous tumours can grow through your kidney and spread to other parts of your body (through your bloodstream or lymphatic system) where they may grow and form secondary tumours.
-Your lymphatic system is made up of the tissues and organs, including the bone marrow, spleen, thymus and lymph nodes, that produce and store cells that fight infection and disease.
+Usually only one of your kidneys is affected.
+Cancer can grow through your kidney and spread to other parts of your body (through your blood or lymphatic system).
+Your lymphatic system is made up of the tissues and organs that produce and store cells that fight infection and disease.
+These include your bone marrow, spleen, thymus and lymph nodes.
 The spread of cancer is called metastasis.

 This factsheet will focus on RCC.

-It’s possible that you might feel a lump or swelling in the area of your kidneys, although most kidney cancers are too small to feel.
+It’s possible that you might feel a lump or swelling in your back, although most kidney cancers are too small to feel.

 Other symptoms of kidney cancer may include:

-The causes of kidney cancer aren't fully understood at present.
-However, several things are known to increase your risk of developing kidney cancer, including the following.
+The exact reasons why you may develop kidney cancer aren't fully understood at present.
+However, there are a number of things that can increase your risk of developing kidney cancer.

-Your GP may refer you to an urologist (a doctor who specialises in conditions that affect the urinary system) for further tests, which may include the following.
+Your GP may refer you to see a urologist.
+A urologist is a doctor who specialises in identifying and treating conditions that affect the urinary system.
+You may then be offered further tests, which may include the following.

-There are other surgical treatments available, which may be suitable if you have smaller kidney tumours or if you aren’t healthy enough to have conventional surgery.
+Other surgical treatments may be suitable if you have smaller kidney tumours, or if you aren’t healthy enough to have conventional surgery.
+These include the following.

-Radiotherapy uses X-rays to destroy cancer cells, while doing as little harm as possible to normal cells.
-You’re most likely to be offered this treatment to shrink your cancer if it’s causing you pain or to treat cancer that has spread to other parts of your body, such as your bones or brain.
+Radiotherapy uses radiation to destroy cancer cells.
+Your doctor may offer you this treatment to shrink your cancer if it’s causing you pain.
+You may also have it to treat cancer that has spread to other parts of your body, such as your bones or brain.

-Chemotherapy uses anticancer medicines to destroy cancer cells.
-It works by disrupting the growth of cancer cells.
-Chemotherapy isn't often used to treat RCC, but you might be offered it in combination with another treatment.
+Chemotherapy uses medicines to destroy cancer cells.
+Chemotherapy isn't often used to treat kidney cancer, but your doctor might offer it to you in combination with another treatment.

-You may be able to reduce your risk of developing kidney cancer by making certain changes to your lifestyle, such as stopping smoking, losing excess weight and eating a healthy, balanced diet.
+You may be able to reduce your risk of developing kidney cancer if you make changes to your lifestyle.
+These include:

 For answers to frequently asked questions on this topic, see FAQs.